-Email recalls are useful because they can prevent the recipient from seeing a bad or incomplete email you sent.
-Follow our guide below if you want to recall an Outlook email.
-If you also want to know how to delay your emails in Outlook (to prevent accidentally sending out emails in the future), keep reading to view a set of instructions on how to do just that.
+An email recall can stop a recipient from seeing an incomplete, angry, or otherwise bad email you sent.
+Follow the instructions below if you want to recall an email in Outlook.
+If you also want to know how to delay your emails in Outlook (to prevent accidentally sending out such emails in the future), scroll past the recall instructions to view a guide on how to do just that.

 Note: These instructions won’t work with the web-based version of Outlook — they only apply to the desktop client.
 They also only work if you and the recipient use a Microsoft Exchange account within the same organization, or you both have Microsoft 365.